darasus/ai-blog/content/10-things-to-know-before-investing.md

   stock market is a risky proposition that can lead to significant gains over the long-term.
 It's important to have some resilience when dealing with the inevitable bumps in the road.
+intro: The stock market has been a great source of wealth creation for many investors.
+Over the past decade, the S&P 500 index alone has created more than 200% value appreciation for its long-term investors.
+However, investing in the stock market is not as simple as buying stocks and forgetting about them for 10 or 20 years.
+It requires constant monitoring, research, and analysis to identify the right opportunities and manage risk.
+The Great Recession of 2007-08 is a perfect example of how risky investing can be.
+Many people who were new to investing suffered significant losses when their investments tanked during that time.
+If you’re thinking about investing your money in stocks, here are 10 things you need to know before doing so.
 ---

 ## Know what you’re investing in